 Monkey and Bo have beanbag chairs that they love sitting on for school work.
 Monkey will sit and look at her science books for an hour or more in her beanbag, and miraculously, she hardly moves.

 Create a Specific Distraction-Free Zone for Each Girl

 When you have to help multiple ages with homework, your ADHD daughter will need extra alone time for some tasks.
-I’ve set Monkey up with a little study area in her room where she can go to focus.
+I’ve set my daughters up with a little study area in their rooms where they can focus better.

 Don’t Include Toys

 I’ve seen some combination homework station/playrooms, and they look awesome, but for the ADHD girl, this style of classroom would be torture.

 Keep toys out of sight of your ADHD daughter’s study area.

 Make sure you provide a large workspace, such as a table or open area of the floor, for hands-on learning.
 Here are some tips for setting up a hands-on STEM center at home.

 Examples of Awesome ADHD Study Spaces for Girls